Honey, I Shrunk the Kids

-Honey, I Shrunk the Kids is a 1989 American comic science fiction film.
-It is the first installment of a film franchise and served as the directorial debut of Joe Johnston.
+Honey, I Shrunk the Kids is a 1989 American science fiction comedy film.
+It is the first installment of a film franchise and served as the directorial debut of visual effects artist Joe Johnston.
 The film stars Rick Moranis, Matt Frewer, Marcia Strassman, and Kristine Sutherland.
-In the film, a struggling inventor accidentally shrinks his kids, along with the neighbors' kids, down to the size of a quarter-inch.
-After being accidentally thrown out with the trash, they must work together and venture their way back through a backyard wilderness filled with dangerous insects and man-made hazards.
+In the film, a struggling inventor creates an energy-projecting machine that accidentally shrinks his and his neighbors' children to a height of a quarter of an inch.
+After being accidentally thrown out with the trash, the children must work together and venture their way back through a backyard wilderness filled with dangerous insects and man-made hazards.